The Godfather of History:

 guide the human race in the future.

-5) Synthesize creative projects utilizing historical knowledge
+5) Synthesize creative projects using history knowledge learned in class.

 6) Discuss how past events relate to the present and his/her life.

-7) Develop an appreciation of the sacrifices made by other Americans
+7) Develop an appreciation of the sacrifices made by other Americans in order

-in order that we might enjoy the freedoms we have today.
+that we might enjoy the freedoms we have today.